|Home - (Auto)Biography and Family History||Mail Hal - Site Map|

-There was another teacher who had the unfortunate name of Miss Donkersloot who I think taught geography.
-The only student I remember was one that my dad had taught the year before at St Thomas's, but I don't recall his name.
+There was another teacher who had the unfortunate name of Miss Donkersloot and who, I think, taught geography.
+The only student I remember was one that my dad had taught the year before at St. Thomas's, but I don't recall his name.

 We were a church family who had attended the main church in Billericay for years.
 My dad had been a server there and I remember having a nosebleed over the balcony at a Christmas midnight mass.
-Even aged eight or nine, I had already fallen in love with the language of the Book of Common Prayer and the King James Bible; and so by choice went to communion at the eight o'clock spoken service that used the Prayer Book, rather than the standard Family Service at a far more reasonable time of the morning that used service books with modern language and a bunch of hymns or songs.
+Even aged eight or nine, I had already fallen in love with the language of the Book of Common Prayer and the King James Bible.
+By choice, I went to communion at the 8:00am spoken service that used the Prayer Book, rather than the standard Family Service at a far more reasonable time of the morning that used service books with modern language and a bunch of hymns or songs.

 I remember Barkisland and Yorkshire well, and so there's no need as of yet to keep writing.
 Maybe one day.